Slowing fashion down by consigning

 Those of you who follow my blog already for a while know that I like to search for high end items on eBay and in consignment stores.
 One of my readers recently asked me to share how to score high in a consignment store.
 Of course, I answered to her email directly.
 Since this reader’s question may be of interest for a wide audience I am answering the question here as well and share the tips with all of you.
 Thus, please if you have a question do not hesitate to send me an email.

-- Know the medium and high end brands that you are interested in and how they fit you and search the racks for these.
+- Know the medium and high end brands or designer that you want to look for or that you are interested in and how they fit you and search the racks for these.
+When you are new to buying in consignment store get my free list of brands to look for as a start.

 - Know your color palette, i.e. which colors make your face pop and look flattering on you.
 Only browse that section of the rack unless you have experience in which fabrics and colors you can dye to the colors that are in your color palette.